jiannazzone/RetroDECK/wiki-rtd/docs/wiki_howto_faq/extract-doom-wads.md

 **Doomworld:**

-The oldest doom community on the web and hosts of the annual [Cacowards](https://www.doomworld.com/cacowards).<br>
+The oldest DOOM community on the web and hosts of the annual [Cacowards](https://www.doomworld.com/cacowards).<br>
 Doomworld is the lifeblood of DOOM community, generations of knowledge and a vast collections of wads exist within it.

 [Doomworld Files](https://www.doomworld.com/files/)